wp-plugins/sexy-contact-form/readme.txt

 1. Upload the entire sexy-contact-form folder to the /wp-content/plugins/ directory, or upload the .zip package through Plugins->Add New->Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Sexy Contact Form' menu in your WordPress admin panel.
+You will find 'Creative Contact Form' menu in your WordPress admin panel.

 Use it and be happy!

 == Changelog ==

+= V 0.9.7 - 11/08/2014 =
+* Changed Backlink styles
+* Fixed Javascript Bugs.
+* Changed allowed count of fields in free version.
+* Corrected Template Creator Wizard bugs.
+Template Creator becomes a PRO feature.

 = V 0.9.6 - 11/08/2014 =
 * Added white template